carlzulauf/dotbox/README.md

 ### `prepend_command`

 Not sure what arguments are being sent to a command?
 Just prepend the command name with `prepend_command` and the full command will be printed to the console before being executed.

+### `untilfail`

+Bash script that runs the supplied command, repeatedly, until a non-zero exit code is received.